prawintech/DSA-Hacktoberfest/README.md

-**# DSA-Hacktoberfest**
+**DSA-Hacktoberfest**
-Here, you can contribute your learnings about data structures and algorithms and contribute to help the community
+<sub>Here, you can contribute your learnings about data structures and algorithms and contribute to help the community</sub>

 **Find Issues**
-Wait for the review & then boom PR merged.
+<sub>Wait for the review & then boom PR merged.</sub>

 **Happy Hacktoberfest 2022**